Sabrina: Fair Goddess of the Severn

 The wedding had to be placed on hold whilst Locrinus made his way north to join the defending forces where a fierce battle took place in modern Lincolnshire.
 Victory was secured and the Huns fled.
 Humber fell in a northern river and drowned; the waters still bear his name.

-Humber's daughter Estrildis was taken captive, and led to Locrinus.
-Tall and blonde, Locrinus could not help himself, and fell in love with the beauty.
+Humber's daughter Estrildis was taken captive and led to Locrinus.
+Tall and blonde, Locrinus could not help himself as he fell in love with the beauty.
 He decided that this was the woman he wanted to marry.

 Of course, Corineus found out all about it.
 He was furious.
 He marched from Cornwall to London with his army, and burst into the halls of Locrinus, where he petitioned his dismay with much vigour.
 Tables were smashed, Locrinus was lifted in the air, and Corineus told him exactly what he thought about the proposed change of plans as he held his knife to Locrinus' throat.

 Realising the error of his plans, Locrinus agreed that he would after all marry the fair Gwendolen, and would sell the beautiful Estrildis as a slave.
 Whilst he kept his promise and married the Cornish maid, he hid Estrildis in one of his many underground chambers beneath London as his lover.
 After a while, she became pregnant and gave birth to a daughter.

 Knowing the danger this child was in, he kept her hidden with her mother, never to see daylight.
 Their dwellings were comfortable, but the poor child never ventured out.

 Seven years into his marriage to Gwendolen, Corenius died.
 Locrinus believed this to be the moment that he could live openly with the woman he loved, and banished Gwendolen, whilst Estrildis and her daughter were brought to live above ground.
 The pale child was at first blinded by the daylight, and frightened by the sun, but soon she came to love the world around her and spent each day joyfully exploring it.